arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Both Deep Learning (DL) and CellStats analysis nominate the potential role of TUT1 in cell cycle regulation.
 (No research made to confirm).
-Interestingly, sgRNA consistency failed for a several genes, and half of genes has at least one ‘outlier’ sgRNA (out of 10).
+Interestingly, sgRNA consistency failed for several genes, and half of genes has at least one ‘outlier’ sgRNA (out of 10).
 Well-level compensation now is possible!